Installation options

 Kubernetes

-Gloo Mesh and Istio are fully supported on Kubernetes clusters.
+Gloo Mesh Enterprise and Istio are fully supported on Kubernetes clusters.
 Throughout the installation guides, use installation commands that are labeled for use with Kubernetes.

 OpenShift

-Gloo Mesh is fully supported on OpenShift clusters.
+Gloo Mesh Enterprise is fully supported on OpenShift clusters.
 However, there are some changes you must make to allow Istio to run on an OpenShift cluster.
-To make these changes, use commands througout the installation guides that are labeled for use with OpenShift.
+To make these changes, use commands throughout the installation guides that are labeled for use with OpenShift.
 For more information about the required changes, see the Istio on OpenShift documentation.

-- Dynamic user ID: The pods of all the Gloo Mesh component's deployments must be assigned a dynamic user ID for the Istio sidecar to use.
+- Dynamic user ID: The pods of all the Gloo components’ deployments must be assigned a dynamic user ID for the Istio sidecar to use.
 However, this user ID is not permitted in OpenShift by default.
 In the installation guides, follow the OpenShift commands to use OpenShift-specific install profiles, which include the

 floatingUserId=true